maxime-filippini/pipedreams/posts/2025/06-20-elixir-for-frm-apps.md

 Based on these features, I'd say `Nx` is very capable of powering our calculation engines!

-### Pythonx

-The whole purpose of this post is to establish whether working on finance applications in Elixir would force me to maintain a separate Python layer, or if I could do all my work in Elixir, a language I am more fond of these days.

-But such a question does not have a binary answer.
-For example, while `Nx` seems like a great numerical computing library, re-implementing all of the algorithms available in Python may be cost prohibitive.
-But what are our options then?
+### The Python escape hatch

+The `Nx` team realized that for Elixir to gain adoption for Machine Learning applications, it had to have access to Python libraries in some way, so as to avoid having to reimplement all of those existing algorithms by hand in Elixir, which would prove prohibitively expensive as a preliminary requirement.

+Historically, there has been three main ways of calling Python within Elixir:

-1. Call `python` via `System.cmd`.
-This approach is not ideal because retrieving function outputs may be difficult (parsing `STDOUT` would lead to a loss of context)
+1. Call the `python` interpreter via `System.cmd`.
+This approach is simple, but not ideal when we need to pass data between Python and Elixir.
-2. Maintain a separate Python service, running in Docker.
+2. Maintain a separate Python service.
 This approach also has drawbacks, as it would require the set up of a deployment pipeline as well as an API layer.

-As it turns out, there is a third option, [Embedding Python](https://docs.python.org/3/extending/embedding.html), using the fact that CPython is also provided as a C library with a documented interface, and the ability of Elixir/Erlang to use Native Implemented Functions (or "NIFs" for short).
+3. Using a [**Port**](https://hexdocs.pm/elixir/Port.html), which takes care of inter-process communication, using message passing.

+This year, a fourth option has been implemented: [`Pythonx`](https://dashbit.co/blog/running-python-in-elixir-its-fine), mostly for use within Livebook (more on that later).

-That way, we can run Python within the same OS process as the BEAM, and translate Elixir variables to Python variables and vice versa.
-And we don't even have to worry about setting a Python environment separately, as we can directly supply a `pyproject.toml` specification and run `uv` from within our Elixir code to initialize the interpreter.
+`Pythonx` is a library that allows us to initialize a Python interpreter **in the same OS process as the BEAM VM** (which is different from the other three options), using Native Implemented Functions (or "NIFs" for short) to communicate with Elixir.
+This is a compelling approach that seems to have great ergonomics.
+For example, it allows us to directly supply a `pyproject.toml` specification and run `uv` from within our Elixir code to initialize the interpreter.